SDC-USAR/ArtiGenius-AI/CONTRIBUTING.md

 # Contributing

-We want everyone to feel that they can contribute to the ARTGENIUS-AI project of SDC-USAR.
+We want everyone to feel that they can contribute to the ARTIGENIUS-AI project of SDC-USAR.
 Whether you have an idea to share, a feature to add, an issue to report, or a pull-request of the finest code ever,which ever it may be, we want you to participate!

 In the sections below, you'll find some easy way to connect with other developers as well as some useful informational links on our license and community policies.

-Looking forward to building ARTGENIUS-AI with you!
+Looking forward to building ARTIGENIUS-AI with you!

 ## Github